-For brunch a few weeks ago, she made two quiches (one spinach, one mushroom) and overnight french toast.
-I have been dreaming about remaking her quiches the whole month!
-Also that french toast.
-Heaven in a casserole pan.
+For brunch, she made two quiches: one spinach and one mushroom.
+I’ve been dreaming about remaking her quiches the whole month!

 I couldn’t decide between her spinach quiche or mushroom quiche, so I combined them into one.
 One ultra cheesy, ultra savory, peppered, mushroom, spinach fiesta.
-I baked it all in my homemade flaky pie crust.
-My favorite pie crust recipe in the world.
+I baked it all in my favorite super flaky pie crust.

 This comforting dish will dazzle all of your brunch guests!
 It was the hit of Kerry’s meal, even taking the attention away from the strawberry chocolate cake she made for dessert.
 (All brunch must have dessert.)